• Skip to primary navigation

 updating old knobs for new project

 These old cabinet knobs were chosen as the “hooks” for the jewelry shelf.
-They had brassy bases, so I used some chalk paint and a small brush to make the bases black.
+They had brassy bases, so I used chalk paint and a small brush to make them black.

 black and white designs

 I bought some black and white designs off Etsy, a digital download.
 They came in several sizes.
-The first sheet I printed were too large for my knobs.
+The first sheet I printed was too large for my knobs.

 How to Decoupage Ceramic Knobs